ynachi/ynachi/README.md

 - 👋 Hi, I’m @ynachi
-- 👀 I’m interested in Software Engineering and IT infrastructure/plateforms.
+- 👀 I’m interested in Software Engineering in IT infrastructure/plateforms domain.
 - 🌱 I’m currently learning Golang/Distributed Systems
 - 💞️ I’m looking to collaborate on the distributed systems development, infrastructure opetaion and deployment tools.
 - 📫 How to reach me achi.noel@hotmail.com